Feminism in the Republic of Ireland: 1910–1920s: revolution and suffrage

 Women participated actively in the Easter Rising of 1916, the most significant uprising in Ireland since the rebellion of 1798 and the first armed action of the Irish revolutionary period.
 Hanna Sheehy Skeffington, a voting rights activist, told audiences during a speaking tour in 1917 that "it is the only instance I know of in history when men fighting for freedom voluntarily included women.

 Approximately 300 women took part in the subsequent Irish War of Independence, many of whom were members of the Irish republican paramilitary group Cumann na mBan.
 In advance of the 2016 commemoration of the Rising, several historians worked to raise awareness of women's roles.
-Mary McAuliffe and Liz Gillis' We Were There – 77 Women of the Easter Rising documents the stories of 77 women who were jailed for participating in the uprising.
+We Were There – 77 Women of the Easter Rising by Mary McAuliffe and Liz Gillis documents the stories of 77 women who were jailed for participating in the uprising.
 They were typically activists who had fought for social justice and equality in a variety of ways: land reform, labor organizing and women’s suffrage.

 From 1918, with the rest of the United Kingdom, women in Ireland could vote at age 30 with property qualifications or in university constituencies, while men could vote at age 21 with no qualification.
-From separation in 1922, the Irish Free State gave equal voting rights to men and women. [“All citizens of the Irish Free State (Saorstát Eireann) without distinction of sex, who have reached the age of twenty-one years and who comply with the provisions of the prevailing electoral laws, shall have the right to vote for members of Dáil Eireann, and to take part in the Referendum and Initiative.”]
+From separation in 1922, the Irish Free State gave equal voting rights to men and women. ["All citizens of the Irish Free State (Saorstát Éireann) without distinction of sex, who have reached the age of twenty-one years and who comply with the provisions of the prevailing electoral laws, shall have the right to vote for members of Dáil Éireann, and to take part in the Referendum and Initiative."]
 Promises of equal rights from the Proclamation were embraced in the Constitution in 1922, the year Irish women achieved full voting rights.

+An order in 1924 required female civil servants to retire on marriage.
+Under the Juries Act 1927, women were exempted from jury duty but entitled to serve.

 1930s: loss of freedoms

 While the first Irish Free State government supported women's rights, over the next ten years Taoiseach Éamon de Valera, who was not a supporter of women's emancipation, together with the church, enshrined Catholic and socially conservative teachings in law.
-De Valera’s conservative government passed legislation that eliminated women's rights to serve on juries, work after marriage, and work in industry.
-In 1932, the marriage bar was introduced in Ireland; it prevented any married woman from working in the public sector.
-Contraception in Ireland was made illegal in 1935 under the 1935 Criminal Law (Amendment) Act.
-Divorce was banned in Ireland in 1937.
+Contraception in Ireland was made illegal in 1935 under the Criminal Law (Amendment) Act 1935.

-The 1937 Constitution of Ireland guaranteed women the right to vote and to nationality and citizenship on an equal basis with men, but it also contains a provision, Article 41.2, which states:
+The 1937 Constitution of Ireland guaranteed women the right to vote and to nationality and citizenship on an equal basis with men.
+However, divorce was banned, and Article 41.2 stated: